Dbhasin1/ethics-tutorial/tutorials/LSTM.md

         grads["dbcm"] += dbcm
         grads["dbo"] += dbo

-    # Normalise the gradients for
+    # Rescale the gradients to improve training stability
     for key in grads:
         factor= np.linalg.norm(grads[key])
         if factor != 0: